eslam0stafa23/PlanRadarAssessment/README.md

 this app utilize the open weather map API http://openweathermap.org/API to show current weather for the added cities

+## How to run?

+This project needs Android Studio 4.0.0 or above with Android Gradle plugin 7.0.2+

+It's recommended to open it using <B>Android Studio Artic Fox</B>.

 ## Architecture
 Clean architecture based on MVVM (Model-View-ViewModel) The following diagram shows all the layers and how each layer interact with each other.
 This architecture using a layered software architecture.